Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Selecting Wood for Fence Rails

-Logs that will be used to make fence rails should be minimally 8 feet long; 10 to 12 feet long is ideal.
+Logs that will be used to make fence rails should be minimally 8 feet long; 10–12 feet long is ideal.
 And the thicker the log, the more potential fence rails it contains, so the log should be minimally one foot in width.
-You can split rails out of logs with a diameter smaller than a foot, but they will be thinner and won't be triangle or wedge-shaped.
+You can split rails out of logs with a diameter smaller than one foot, but they will be thinner and won't be triangle or wedge-shaped.

 The best wood for fence rails generally isn't much different than the best types of wood for firewood, with some exceptions.

 The wood should be a rot-resistant type, such as oak, locust, cedar, or walnut.
 It should be rot-resistant since fence rails spend all of their time outdoors in the weather.